apache/airavata/thrift-interface-descriptions/README.md

 `mkdir src`

-6) change directory to 'src' and 'thrift-lib'.
+6) change directory to 'src' and 'git.apache.org/thrift.git/lib/go/thrift'.
 This will store all the native thrift go stubs which  are required to run go program:

 `cd src`
 `mkdir -p git.apache.org/thrift.git/lib/go/thrift`